July 19, 2010

 Not the words you’d expect from someone who has made thousands of dollars from performing in gay porn videos and escorting with a mostly male clientele, often with sex involved.
-But it’s exactly how Malachi Marx describes his career being gay for pay.
+But it’s exactly how Malachi Marx (not his real name) describes his career being gay for pay.

 Malachi, 25, doesn’t necessarily look at gay porn as a bad thing; rather, he sees it as work.
 Hard work that he sometimes struggles to get through, but work nonetheless.
 His primary focus appears to be on using his career in the sex industry as a means to providing a solid future for his female partner and children.

-I knew nothing about the gay for pay industry so wanted to find out more, and Malachi agreed to an interview.
-So it was we met up for lunch at a mutually convenient spot one sunny Monday in Los Angeles.
+I knew nothing about the gay for pay industry so wanted to find out more, and Malachi agreed to an interview while I was in California.
+We’d planned on meeting at a Gordon Ramsay restaurant for dinner, but at the last minute Malachi suggested lunch at his place, where he said he could talk more freely.
+After a short train ride, I was at our arranged meeting spot and he picked me up from the station.
 Before starting the interview we swung by a delicatessen to pick up some lunch.
 The site is called Dining With Strangers, after all.
 We got panini, mine with pesto chicken and Malachi’s a turkey artichoke concoction.
 With something to sate my never-ending appetite, it was off to the interview.

 The chicken pesto panino was delicious, tender cuts of meat with a heart attack-inducing amount of mozzarella cheese and an excellent pesto to finish it off.
 I had some fruit on the side to try and provide something healthy to counteract the massive panini.
 Great stuff.

 Malachi similarly enjoyed his turkey artichoke panini with a pesto salad.
 I refrained from snatching a taste of his food.
-Malachi’s son got to try some of his dad’s panino though, and seemed to thoroughly enjoy it.
+But his son got to try some of his dad’s panino, and seemed to enjoy it.

-The words “doting father” could easily be used to describe the way Malachi interacts with his son, very playful, keeping a watchful eye on the kid as he wandered around.
+The words “doting father” might sound trite, but they could easily be used to describe the way Malachi interacts with his son; very playful, keeping a watchful eye on the kid as he wandered around.
 Similarly, he’s very affectionate with his partner.
-I’m not a huge fan of public displays of affection, but I can say their interaction seemed natural and unforced.
+I’m not a huge fan of public displays of affection, but I can say their relationship seemed natural, full of humor, and unforced.

 But Malachi’s partner wasn’t going to stick around for the interview.
 By design, the couple keep the world of gay porn and escorting separate from their home life.
-So it was then that she left to take their child off to play, and I was able to start up the tape recorder.
+She left to take their child off to play, and I was able to start the tape recorder.

-Even though the two don’t talk about his current career, Malachi’s partner and her pregnancy is the reason he started doing adult videos for the gay porn website Randy Blue.
-But escorting came first, a world in which people pay for companionship with (typically) very attractive men or women, with sex considered by mutual consent and not included in the price of an escort, a legal loophole making it a quasi-legal profession.
+Even though the two don’t talk about his current career, Malachi’s partner and her first pregnancy is the reason he started doing adult videos for the gay porn website Randy Blue.
+But escorting came first, a world in which people pay for companionship with typically very attractive men or women, with sex considered by mutual consent and not included in the price of an escort — a legal loophole making it a quasi-legal profession.
 It was primarily crippling debt that pushed him into that industry.